connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

 The **national question** is at the heart of the country's legitimacy, so establishing legitimacy is a challenge.
 The military is an important organization that brings stability to an unstable country.
 Military leaders have ruled Nigeria.

 >#### Goodluck Jonathan
 >Goodluck Jonathan was the 2010 Nigerian president.
 He was one of the few presidents who was not a military leader.
+He was unable to harness the military power to defeat Bok

 After Nigeria gained independence from Britain in  1960, they have used the military to enforce their beliefs.
 However, the citizens are used to rule of law.
 Ibrahim Babangida and Sani Abacha alienated citizens and corrupted their leaderships.